Fix and Flip Loans: A Complete Guide for Real Estate Investors

 - Contractor delays.
 Vet your contractors before you close.
 Having a reliable crew lined up is as important as the financing itself.

 - Insufficient reserves.
-Unexpected costs happen on every project.
 Budget a 10-15% contingency above your renovation estimate.

 How to Choose the Right Fix and Flip Lender